|

 28 September 42

 A series of photo showing Oberleutant Schmitter with fellow Knights Cross recipients Oblt.
 Fritz Sengschmidt, Oblt.
-Alfred Kindler
+Walter Bornschein

 and the Gruppenkommodore of II./Kampfgeschwader 40 Major Kestner. ca. 28 Sept.
 42